 All jobs created should be ongoing, meaningful, and within the target community.

-Formal training and building of skills and experience should be available to all participants.
+Further training and building of skills and experience should be available to all participants.

-Volunteering should be used as support only and not at the expense of paid jobs.
+Apart from residents/owners, volunteering should be used as support only and not at the expense of paid jobs.

 Nature strip gardens are to be water-wise, organic, pesticide-free, with predominantly native plants.
 Choosing plants native to the area reduces the need for excess water and soil modification, as well as providing better habitat.